HarmGriffioen/harmgriffioen.github.io/content/publication/cup-of-ti/index.md

 ---
-title: "A different cup of TI? the added value of commercial threat intelligence"
+title: "Have you SYN me? characterizing ten years of Internet scanning"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Xander Bouwman
   - admin
+  - Giorgos Koursiounis
-  - Jelle Egbers
+  - Georgios Smaragdakis
   - Christian Doerr
-  - Bram Klievink
-  - Michel van Eeten

 # Author notes (optional)
 # author_notes:
 #   - 'Equal contribution'
 #   - 'Equal contribution'

-date: '2020-08-12T00:00:00Z'
+date: '2024-11-04T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).